BaiyanRen/DA_Nanodegree_project5/readme.md

 ## Summary of Findings

->  The salary increases with coding experience.
-There is difference between the salary of respondents with the same coding experience in US and India.
+>  The salary increases with coding experience and education levels.
+>  With the same coding experience, higher education level is possible to have higher salary.

 ## Key Insights for Presentation